Graph connections in your dataedit

 Style vertex propertiesedit

 Each vertex has a color, icon, and label.
-To change the color or icon of all vertices of a certain field, click the field badge below the search bar, and then select Edit settings.
+To change the color or icon of all vertices of a certain field, click it’s badge, and then select Edit settings.

 To change the color and label of selected vertices, click the style icon in the control bar on the right.